 Technically, yes.
 Strategically, no.

 Today, anyone can set up an online store in a day using templates and tools.
-But building a profitable e-commerce business takes planning, testing, and continuous optimization.
+But building a profitable online business takes planning, testing, and continuous optimization.

 The real challenges aren’t building the website – they are choosing the right product, driving traffic, managing costs and retaining customers.
 Many founders underestimate these parts.